 The expose_value parameter prevents the pretty pointless version parameter from being passed to the callback.
 If that was not specified, a boolean would be passed to the hello script.
-The resilient_parsing flag is applied to the context if click wants to parse the command line without and destructive behavior that would change the execution flow.
+The resilient_parsing flag is applied to the context if Click wants to parse the command line without any destructive behavior that would change the execution flow.
 In this case, because we would exit the program, we instead do nothing.

 '''

-$ python hello.py
+$ hello

 Hello World!

-$ python hello.py --version
+$ hello --version

 Version 1.0

 '''